-Ready Or Not requirements on PC
+Ready Or Not requirements for PC 2025

-- Graphics Card: AMD Radeon R7 370 or GeForce GTX 960
+Graphics Card | AMD Radeon R7 370 or GeForce GTX 960 | NVIDIA GeForce GTX 1060 |

-- OS: 64-bit Windows 7, Windows 8.1, Windows 10
+OS | 64-bit Windows 7, Windows 8.1, Windows 10 | 64-bit Windows 10 |

 Can you run it?
 Test your computer against Ready Or Not system requirements.